JF0x7/OrbitalMechanics/README.md

 # OrbitalMechanics
 <img width="907" height="628" alt="image" src="https://github.com/user-attachments/assets/79856935-1a7a-40b2-a44b-88108ce5c928" />

-A trajectory planner tool using Hohmann Transfer mechanic to move a space craft from earth to the moon.
+A trajectory planner tool using Hohmann Transfer mechanic to move a space craft from earth to orbit and the moons orbit.

 https://jf0x7.github.io/OrbitalMechanics//

 Key terminology: